-Your home produces a lot of moisture.
+Your home endures s a lot of moisture.
 It can enter your home from the soil through the basement and crawl space.
 It is produced when you do everyday home activities, like taking a shower or cooking food.
 Even breathing brings moisture to the air.

 While this is common, it is worth noting that moisture can be a bad thing, especially for your roofing system.
 Chase Roofing LLC, your trusted roofer, explains how it can cause damage to this important home feature.